datagrok-ai/public/help/develop/how-to/build-an-app.md

 a Covid-19 or weather info panel, etc.

-Datagrok applications are developed in JavaScript / TypeScript using our rich [Datagrok JavaScript API](), with also using any of the [scripting]() languages we support, such as R or Python, via calling scripts, and connecting to third-party data sources and services.
+Datagrok applications are developed in JavaScript / TypeScript using our rich [Datagrok JavaScript API](), with also using a range of the [scripting]() languages we support, such as R or Python, by calling scripts, and with connecting to third-party data sources and services.

 Technically, applications are [functions](../overview/functions/function.md) tagged with the `#app` tag.
-In this function, you take control over what the platform will let user do and see next once the app is executed.
-Think of it as of the application's entry point (`Main` function and the like).
+In this function, you take control over what the platform will let user do and see next after the app is executed.
+Think of it as of the application's entry point, such as a `Main` function in C# console app.

 ## Entry point

 Datagrok is designed highly extensible.
-New functionality is delivered to Datagrok instance as packages.
+New functionality is delivered to a Datagrok instance as packages.
 A Datagrok [package]() might contain zero, one, or more Datagrok applications.
-These come along any other entities in the package, which these applications may be using, such as connections, viewers, scripts, etc.
+These come along with other entities in the package, which these applications may be using, such as connections, viewers, scripts, etc.

 Consider a simple example of a webpack-based package with just two trivial apps in one `src/package.js`: